-This proverb compares the one who associates with the wise with the one who associates with fools.
-Even if one is not yet wise, but walks with them and follows in their footsteps he will gain the benefit of their positive influence and he is likely to become wise himself.
-Corespondingly, if he chooses the companionship of fools, his quality of behavior will detriorate over time and he will suffer the consequences.
+This proverb compares the individual who associates with wise people and the one who associates with fools.
+Even if one is not yet wise, but walks with wise people and follows in their footsteps he will gain the benefit of their positive influence and he is likely to become wise himself.
+Correspondingly, if he chooses the companionship of fools, his quality of behavior will deteriorate over time and he will suffer the consequences.

 In effect the proverb is comparing two extremes to emphasize the distinction between them.
 At one end is the person who is not yet wise but seeks to improve himself by quietly following in the footsteps of the wise.
 At the other extreme is the person who should know better but seeks the companionship of fools, gathering them around him because he thinks he can have a positive influence upon them.
 He needs to be very careful that he doesn’t get himself in trouble in doing so.